aral/ar.al-site/content/2019/10/30/site.js-now-with-auto-server-reload-on-source-code-changes/index.md

 There’s also a tutorial I released a few weeks ago that takes you through building static and dynamic sites with Site.js as you [build a simple chat app using WebSockets](https://ar.al/2019/10/11/build-a-simple-chat-app-with-site.js/).

-I these improvements make your experience of creating with Site.js more delightful.
+I hope these improvements make your experience of creating with Site.js more delightful.

 {{< like_this_fund_us >}}